vedovelli/curotec-laravel-vue-challenge/scripts/PRD.md

 #### Overview

-A dynamic dashboard that displays task analytics and statistics using Pinia for centralized state management, with optimistic UI updates and efficient data synchronization.
+A dynamic dashboard that displays task analytics and statistics using Vue 3's reactive state management, with optimistic UI updates and efficient data synchronization.

 #### User Stories